Here are three haiku for the algorithm—

 Let’s be clear—

-blues may be nothing
+blues ain‘t nothing

-he ever loves or nothing
+he loves or nothing

-that ever loves him—
+that ever loved him,

 just some jive frequencies

-of water or sky, or
+of water, or sky, or

-a bright bandanna
+a type of bandanna

 tied across his brow.